Understanding Different Retirement Strategies

 With Americans living longer and spending more time in retirement, many retirees are concerned about outliving their savings.
 In turn, they are searching for a product that can help ensure a steady income stream.
 Some fixed indexed annuities* (FIAs) are designed with guaranteed lifetime income, so you can never outlive your earnings.

-Annuity guarantees rely on the financial strength and claims-paying ability of the issuing insurer and are not guaranteed by any bank or the FDIC.
-Ask your insurance licensed professional about the rating of any issuing insurer (ie insurance company) that you are considering.
+*Annuity guarantees rely on the financial strength and claims-paying ability of the issuing insurer and are not guaranteed by any bank or the FDIC.
+As such, the rating of any issuing insurer (ie insurance company) by third party organizations such as A.M.
+Best, Moody's, Fitch and Standard & Poor's are important factors to consider.